gowebapi/gowebapi.github.io/mkdocs/docs/index.md

 Currently the binder can process the DOM and HTML specification and create a compilable output.
 It's not 100% feature complete as the specifications depends on other that is currently not processed.

+See [this page](status.md) about current supported browser standard.

 There is also limitation in the Go language, see [overview page](go/overview.md) on how static methods etc is handeled.

 API Documentation can be found here: [![GoDoc](https://godoc.org/github.com/gowebapi/webapi?status.svg)](https://godoc.org/github.com/gowebapi/webapi)